racacax/IPTV-Recorder/README.md

 ## Installation
 ### Dockerfile
 A docker image is provided along with the tool which allows you to install just by typing `docker-compose build` or `make update`.
 This image is shipped with `ffmpeg` and `wget` which are the two main recording methods available.
-However, using Docker, you won't be able to easily add custom commands (such as `streamlink` for instance).
+To add custom commands, you'll need to either edit `Dockerfile` or use `make bash` to install other dependencies.

+If you plan to run the software on Windows, you will most likely require to use it.
 ### Normal installation
 #### Requirements
 - Python (3.10 or higher)